 I have had my fair share of conversations with other artists, friends, family and colleagues, but the discussions that inadvertently stand out to me are those of the Doubting Thomases and the Negative Nancys.

-I have this friend… let’s call him ‘Lexy’.
-Now before I get into this, it is important to state that I absolutely love Lexy.
-However, every time we speak about my plans for Molly, he always finds a way to reveal a somewhat pessimistic outlook on things.
-Honestly, if I wasn’t confident in my ideas and concepts, I would definitely second guess all the business decisions I’ve discussed with my dear, Lexy.
-It’s the side eyes when I speak.
+I have this friend… let’s call him ‘Rex’.
+Now before I get into this, it is important to state that I ABSOLUTELY love Rex.
+However, there are times we speak about my plans for Molly and he somehow finds a way to reveal a slightly pessimistic outlook on things.
+Honestly, if I wasn’t confident in my ideas and vision, I would definitely second guess all the business decisions I’ve discussed with my dear, Rex.
+It’s the side eyes when we speak.
 The slight interrogations to clarify that I’ve thoroughly thought out my ideas.
 The droplets of doubt.
-Most of all, it’s the silent suggestive look that shows his readiness to offer unsolicited advice.
+But most of all, it’s the silent suggestive look that shows his readiness to offer unsolicited advice.
 Frankly speaking, as much as I know his concerns are well-intended, they are very much distractions from the joys and accomplishments that I wish to share.

-Recently, I met with a group of male friends (btw why is it always the men who have the most to say about how a women should operate?
+I met with a group of male friends (btw why is it always men who have the most to say about how a woman should operate?
 Ugh), and it was honestly an insightful 40-minute conversation about my GR1 model, but it really left a sour taste in my mouth for a few reasons:

 Just because you can envision the potential demand for my innovative designs does not mean that you should try to convince me to focus my attention on the quantity of sales rather than the quality, luxury and life-time experience of my valued buyers.
 I esteem my designs very highly and believe that each award-winning model in The Gemini Rebirth collection is a prestigious collectible.
 I know that they will provide my clients with a unique and refreshing excitement each time they alternate between colour tones and attachment pieces.
 Furthermore, as a bid to prove my unwavering belief in these designs, I have spent close to $11,000 working on acquiring a design patent that will not only protect the mechanisms of this particular collection, but be able to prevent future replications of each model.